-Fold in the chocolate chips and graham crackers and refrigerate for at least one hour.
-Typically, I make the dough the night before so I can go straight into cookie making the next day!
-No, I’m not really that excited about cookie making.
+Fold in the chocolate chips and the crumbled graham crackers and refrigerate for at least one hour.
+Typically, I make the dough the night before so I can go straight into cookie making the next day.

-Preheat the oven to 350 degrees.
 Roll the dough into 1 inch balls and smash into a flat disk.
-Place about 1-2 teaspoons of marshmallow fluff on the disk (see picture) and top with another disk.
+Place about 1-2 teaspoons of marshmallow fluff on the disk (see photos below) and top with another disk.

 Press together and seal the edges.
 Ideally, no marshmallow fluff should show through once you’ve sealed it.
 But, as you can see, I have a hard time doing that myself and the cookies come out just fine.
 Do the best you can.

 Place the cookies 2 inches apart on a parchment paper lines baking sheet.

 Bake the cookies for 10-12 minutes, until they are just slightly browned around the edges.
 Remove from oven and let them cool for 5 minutes before removing from the baking sheet.

 Transfer to a baking rack to cool completely.
 If you can make it that far without eating them.
 I challenge you.
 Me?
 I already lost.
 Once I saw those gooey cookies come out of the oven, I had to try just one.
 Ok, maybe two, but no more.
 Or maybe just one more…but who’s counting?

 Don’t miss out on these other super yummy treats:

 Caramel Marshmallow Crunch Brownies